egbuck/ormm/README.rst

   needed for each period.
 - Aggregate Planning: Minimize the production and holding costs while meeting the demand for each period.
-- Transportation: Minimize the shipping costs from source to destination nodes while meeting the demand at each destination node.
-Only a certain number of units are available at each source node (the supply).

 For more details on optional parameters, usage, and the problem descriptions, see the `documentation <https://ormm.readthedocs.io/en/stable/>`_.